George

 Though, in reviewing the incidents of

-error, I am nevertheless too sensible of my defects
+I am nevertheless too sensible of my defects not to

-not to think it probable that I may have committed
+think it probable that I may have committed many errors.

-many errors.
-Whatever they may be, I fervently beseech
+Whatever they may be, I fervently beseech the Almighty

-the Almighty to avert or mitigate the evils to which
+to avert or mitigate the evils to which they may tend.

-they may tend.
-I shall also carry with me the hope,
+I shall also carry with me the hope, that my Country

-that my Country will never cease to view them with
+will never cease to view them with indulgence; and that,

-to oblivion, as myself must soon be to the mansions
+will be consigned to oblivion, as myself must soon be

 Relying on its kindness in this as in